-When you buy local, you are helping support responsible tourism!
+When you buy local, you are helping support responsible travel!
 Money spent in these markets circulate quickly and supports the local economy.
 It’s also a good pretext to eat some delicious food and meet some great people.

 For visitors to Oaxaca markets we have recommendations to make the most of your visit.

 Learn the lingo – Learn how to say ‘thank you’ in the local lingo.
-Oaxaca has 16 indigenous groups and more than 100 languages.
+Oaxaca has 16 Indigenous groups and more than 100 languages.
 Here are a few greetings.

 Leave a positive footprint – When you’re figuring which markets, restaurants and parks to visit, think about walking!

 Buy something – See something you like?
 Make a purchase!

 Bring small bills – Don’t expect to get change for a small purchase if you are paying with a 200 or 500 peso note.

 Bring change – Exact change is always appreciated.

 Bring your own bags – No need to ask for a new bag if you can reuse an old one!